jayleighton/quiz-game/README.md

 Once the questions are answered, the application will generate a series of questions which are presented to the user to answer.

-The answers to the questions are entered with either be "T" or "F" for True/False questions or an integer ranging from 1 to 4 for multiple choice questions.
+The answers to the questions are entered with either be `T` or `F` for True/False questions or an integer ranging from `1` to `4` for multiple choice questions.

 Once the quiz is complete the user is presented with their score of correct answers out of the total number of questions along with a percentage of correct answers.